georgesovetov/python-style-guide/README.md

 #### List Comprehensions

+Always consider to transform list comprehension into generator function with `yield`.
+Avoid appending to list because it violates immutability and, effectively, is not same as list comprehension: it's list, not generator.

 - `for` clause is written on separate line.
 - If `in` clause is not trivial or there is not enough space on line, it's written on separate line.